infer-actively/pymdp/CONTRIBUTING.md

    button reads 'head fork: <your_username>/infer-actively', and the fourth button reads 'compare: master'.
-(If everything has gone according to plan, the only button you should have to change is the third one - make sure you find your username, not someone else's.)
+(If everything has gone according to plan, the only button you should have to change is the third one - make sure you find your username, not someone elses.)
 After you find your username, GitHub will show a rundown of the differences that you are adding to the upstream repository, so you will be able to see what changes you are contributing.
 If everything looks correct, press 'Create Pull